iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 The `Func` type is a simple enumeration of the most common functions that one may find running wild on a Calculus textbook.
-There are also other possibilities but they are generally composed from those basic build blocks.
+There are also other possibilities but they are generally composed from those basic building blocks.

 Since the new constructor plays no role in arithmetic, We can define instances `Num (Expr a)` and `Fractional (Expr a)`